Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: Numerical experiments

 In our second group of simulations, we aim to find only one solution (any one of two solutions) to the inverse problem (\ref{inversep-exp1}) without the a priori information of solutions.
 Hence, as a common practice in iterative algorithms, we fix the initial state $\bm{x}_0$ at the origin $\bm{0}\in\mathbb{R}^D$.

 The procedures for training and testing $\pi_{\bm{\theta}}$ are identical to those in Simulation One.
-The history of $\pi_{\bm{\theta}}$'s performance in the $\bm{\theta}$-updating process is reported in Figure \ref{example1-neglog} and the solution estimates by the trained model $\pi_{\bm{\theta}}$ are plotted in Figure \ref{example1-negobs}.
-The $R^2$ statistics between $-\mathbf{x}_e$ and the estimates average $\bar{\bm{x}}_{T-1}$ is $86.7\%$, indicating the RL algorithm's success for finding a solution to (\ref{inversep-exp1}).
+The history of $\pi_{\bm{\theta}}$'s performance in the $\bm{\theta}$-updating process is reported in Figure \ref{example1-neglog}, and the solution estimates by the trained model $\pi_{\bm{\theta}}$ are plotted in Figure \ref{example1-negobs}.
+The $R^2$ statistics between $-\mathbf{x}_e$ and the estimates average $\bar{\bm{x}}_{T-1}$ is $86.7\%$, indicating the success of RL algorithm in finding a solution to (\ref{inversep-exp1}).

 Note that in Figure \ref{example1-negobs} the agent $\pi_{\bm{\theta}}$ finds an approximation to $-\mathbf{x}_e$.
 However, as we repeat this experiment more times (each experiment trains $\pi_{\bm{\theta}}$ independently), we end up with an approximation to $\mathbf{x}_e$, at a chance of approximately $50\%$.